Seeing a Waterfall

-Cider here is crafted from local Henderson County apples, and visitors like Chris and Andrea can learn more about the process on one of Bold Rock’s daily - and complimentary - tours.
+Cider here is crafted from local Henderson County apples, and visitors like Chris and Andrea can learn more about the process on one of Bold Rock’s complimentary tours on Saturdays and Sundays.

 If you’re planning to eat as well as drink, you won’t be disappointed by the on-site food truck fare.
 But make sure to check the truck’s hours, as they can differ from the Cidery’s.